ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 &CRS=EPSG:4326&WIDTH=600&HEIGHT=301&LAYERS=GDPS.ETA_TT&FORMAT=image/png&QUERY_LAYERS=GDPS.ETA_TT&I=300&J=150
 ```

-### GetLegendGraphic
+### WMS GetLegendGraphic

-A WMS GetLegendGraphic request, returns an image of the legend in the
-style requested by the user.
-The simplest way to access a layer's legend
-for a given style is to consult the WMS GetCapabilities document for
-the layer in question.
-All available layer styles are listed within the
-layer definition and the `<OnlineResource>` tag will contain a
+A WMS GetLegendGraphic request, returns an image of the legend in the style requested by the user.
+The simplest way to access a layer's legend for a given style is to consult the WMS GetCapabilities document for the layer in question.
+All available layer styles are listed within the layer definition and the `<OnlineResource>` tag will contain a WMS GetLegendGraphic URL.
-GetLegendGraphic URL.

-For example, the GDPS air temperature layer
-(GPDS.ETA_TT) has several styles defined in the WMS GetCapabilties
-document.
-Requesting the `TEMPERATURE-LINEAR` style using the
-GetLegendGraphic request contained in the `<OnlineResource>` tag returns
-the legend for this style:
+For example, the GDPS air temperature layer (GPDS.ETA_TT) has several styles defined in the WMS GetCapabilties document.
+Requesting the `TEMPERATURE-LINEAR` style using the GetLegendGraphic request contained in the `<OnlineResource>` tag returns the legend for this style:

 ![TEMPERATURE-LINEAR GetLegendGraphic Example](https://geo.weather.gc.ca/geomet?version=1.3.0&service=WMS&request=GetLegendGraphic&sld_version=1.1.0&layer=GDPS.ETA_TT&format=image/png&STYLE=TEMPERATURE-LINEAR)